 Investigating tangential and secant varieties is a part of classical algebraic geometry which was studied, among others, by Terracini and were brought into a modern light by F.L.~Zak~\cite{zak2005tangents}.
 One of the most basic questions is about the dimension, which can, in most of the cases, be calculated by Terracini Lemma (see \cite{terracini1911sulle} for the original statement and \cite{aadlandsvik1987joins, dale1984terracini} for modern versions).
 Another basic question is to provide a complete list of generators of the ideal of the tangential and secant varieties.
 In \cite{raicu2012secant} Raicu solved this problem for secant varieties and in \cite{oeding2014tangential} Oeding and Raicu obtained the analogous results for tangential varieties.
 In both cases their methods were based on representation theory.

-Furthermore, $\sigma_2(X)$ is known to be normal \cite[Theorem 2.2]{vermeire2009singularities} and Cohen-Macaulay (which followed from \cite[Proposition 3.5]{khadam2020secant}).
+Furthermore, $\sigma_2(X)$ is known to be normal \cite[Theorem 2.2]{vermeire2009singularities} and Cohen--Macaulay (which followed from \cite[Proposition 3.5]{khadam2020secant}).
 On the other hand, the tangential variety $\tau(X)$ is not always normal \cite[Example 2.22]{michalek2018flexible}.
-This is one of the crucial reason that investigating Cohen-Macaulay and Gorenstein properties of $\tau(X)$ was never easy and it remained an open problem to classify those tangential varieties of the Segre-Veronese varieties which are Cohen-Macaulay or Gorenstein.
-In \cite[Theorem 4.4]{khadam2020secant} the first author along with Mateusz Micha\l ek and Piotr Zwiernik classified those secant varieties of the Segre-Veronese varieties which are Gorenstein.
+This is one of the crucial reason that investigating Cohen--Macaulay and Gorenstein properties of $\tau(X)$ was never easy and it remained an open problem to classify those tangential varieties of the Segre--Veronese varieties which are Cohen--Macaulay or Gorenstein.
+In \cite[Theorem 4.4]{khadam2020secant} the first author along with Mateusz Micha\l ek and Piotr Zwiernik classified those secant varieties of the Segre--Veronese varieties which are Gorenstein.
 In a special case the tangential variety $\tau(X)$ and the secant variety $\sigma_2(X)$ coincide with that of the locus of matrices of rank at most two.
-That is, its classification of Cohen-Macaulay or Gorenstein was classically known (see Remark~\ref{literature} for references and a discussion).
+That is, its classification of Cohen--Macaulay or Gorenstein was classically known (see Remark~\ref{literature} for references and a discussion).